-Price for climbing bell tower is 2 euros.
-It took five minutes for me to climb at the top.
-There is a nice view of Trogir and Čiovo from there, as you can see on the images below
+The price for climbing the bell tower is 2 euros.
+It took me five minutes to climb to the top.
+I had a nice view of Trogir and Čiovo.

 Riva in Trogir

-After visiting impressive Trogir Cathedral, it was time to take a walk on Riva.
+After visiting the impressive main square, it was time to take a walk on Riva.

-The atmosphere was relaxed, with locals sitting in coffee bars and enjoying the late winter sun.
-I felt the same atmosphere that can be felt in Split, Sibenik and other ancient coastal towns in Croatia.
+The atmosphere on Riva is relaxed, with locals and visitors sitting in coffee bars and enjoying the sun.
+I felt the same atmosphere as in Split, Sibenik and other ancient coastal towns in Croatia.

-The second most famous cultural attraction of Trogir is Fortress Kamerlengo.
-It was built by Venice in the 15th century for the purpose of defence against the Osman Empire.
-Venice, which at that time had the rule over most of Dalmatian coast, built similar fortresses in other towns.
-Especially famous are Sibenik fortresses.
+The second most famous cultural attraction is Fortress Kamerlengo.
+It was built by Venice in the 15th century for defence against the Osman Empire.
+Venice, which at that time had the rule over most of the Dalmatian coast, built similar fortresses in other towns.
+Especially featured are Sibenik fortresses.